gkamita/B4x4/README.md

   slices:       number of discrete anisotropic layers per 180 twist

 Attribute
-  settings:     All the above properties are stored in this.
+  settings:     All the above properties are stored here.
 ```

 To change the parameters of the simulation,